rpiRobotics/ARM-20-02-C-15-Swarm-Robotics/HuskySetupInstructions.md

 https://www.decawave.com/product/mdek1001-deployment-kit/

 In the context of the SWARM software used, it is important to remember to change the position of the tags relative to the center of the robot in the software.
 This is located in src/swarm_launch/config/husky_XXXX_sensor_fusion.yaml, the values tag_loc_front_x and tag_loc_front_y correspond to the value in meters of the offset between the location of the UWB tag and the center of the robot about which the robot moves.
 The software also assumes the tags to be at the same height, so they should be secured at the same height as much as possible.
 The tag location values can be found by measuring to the center of the robot and can be refined by testing and further calibration using the closed loop motion control.
 The ID of the tags should also be specified in that same file.
-In addition, the anchor Z positions should be
+In addition, a last bit of anchor calibration is performed according to a Decawave white paper included in this repository under readme_include/APS014_Antennna-Delay-Calibration_V1.2.pdf, and the offsets of each tag should be put into antenna_calibration.yaml.

 ## 8. USB port identifiers
 To guarantee the correct UWB sensor is addressed, go into the file src/swarm_launch/config/husky_XXX_uwb_XXXX.yaml, and set the value of serial_port in the file to be equal to the value of the path to the usb port of the UWB sensor.
 This can be found by running the following commands: